univention/univention-keycloak-app/docs/limitations.rst

 * Other apps may not be able to authenticate users through SAML without manual interaction.

+* Using other hosts requires the synchronization of the Keycloak configuration across hosts on the one hand and synchronization of session data on the other hand, that isn't supported in this version.

 The installation might not break anything in production.
 But, experiments with reconfiguration of, for example, UMC and other services so that they use